dotty-staging/pdbp/index.md

 There is a tendency to keep both programs and main programs relatively small.

+We also refer to main programs as a services.

 Relatively small services are often referred to as microservices.

-Keeping programs relatively small is often referred to as
+As stated before, keeping programs relatively small is often referred to as
   - good programmers write baby-code.

-This quote is introduced by [*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)).
-Erik Meijer is so famous that he does not need an introduction.
-I was very lucky to be able to do research with him, on monads and related stuff, at the Univeristy of Utrecht back in the ninetees.

 Keeping services relatively small is often referred to as
   - Do one thing and do it well.